nycksw/ocd/example.md

 # Example: `ocd-install.sh`

-The following shows console output from `ocd-install.sh` (via the [test script](./test.sh)) to demonstrate what the setup looks like:
+The following shows console output from `ocd-install.sh` (via the [test script](./test.sh)) to demonstrate what the setup looks like.

+Note: This example uses a local test repository.
+In practice, you would use your own dotfiles repository (e.g., `git@github.com:USER/dotfiles.git`).

 ```
-$ ./ocd-install.sh -r https://github.com/mathiasbynens/dotfiles.git -c -h -g
+$ ./ocd-install.sh -r <YOUR_DOTFILES_REPO> -c -h -g
 This will create a bare local repo for managing dotfiles using your
 homedir as the work tree and a remote repo for backup/sync.